Dansby Swanson Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

+- Brewers pitchers combine to surrender 109 total home runs at a clip of 1.3 per game (to rank 22nd in the league).

-- Miley gets the start for the Brewers, his 12th of the season.
-He is 5-2 with a 3.02 ERA and 34 strikeouts in 56 2/3 innings pitched.
+- The Brewers will send Houser (3-2) out to make his ninth start of the season.
+He is 3-2 with a 3.88 ERA and 30 strikeouts through 46 1/3 innings pitched.

-- In his most recent appearance on Wednesday, the lefty tossed four innings against the New York Mets, allowing two earned runs while surrendering three hits.
+- The righty's last time out came on Thursday against the New York Mets, when he went six innings, surrendering two earned runs while giving up seven hits.

-- The 36-year-old has put up an ERA of 3.02, with 5.4 strikeouts per nine innings, in 11 games this season.
-Opposing hitters have a .219 batting average against him.
+- The 30-year-old has an ERA of 3.88, with 5.8 strikeouts per nine innings, in 10 games this season.
+Opponents have a .298 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.